thecodeteam/juju-scaleio/README.md

 * scaleio-gui - ScaleIO GUI
 * scaleio-openstack - Connector to OpenStack

-Read particular charm's READMEs for details about relations and configuration.
+Read particular charms' READMEs for details about relations and configuration.